 Once you start you'll encounter a possibly confusing network of trails, but also trail signs.
 The main thing is to head toward the canyon in front of you.
 The routes from the two trailheads converge at a granite memorial bench at 35 deg.
 9.858 min.
 N, 106 deg.
 27.823 min.
 W. The Pino Trail crosses the Foothills Trail and enters the Sandia Mountain Wilderness at 35 deg.
 9.903 min.
 N, 106 deg.
 27.413 min.
 W.

-As the photo of at the top of the page indicates, the trail starts in rolling juniper-dotted grasslands (at 6460 feet), and can be quite warm in the summer months.
+As the photo just above indicates, the trail starts in rolling juniper-dotted grasslands (at 6460 feet), and can be quite warm in the summer months.
 Once you reach the wilderness area, you'll encounter a lot of shade.
 If you're looking for a short hike and a picnic, there are multiple spots where a small group can step off the trail.
 For a larger group, your best bet for a lunch stop may be at 35 deg.
 10.048 min.
 N, 106 deg.
 26.185 min.
 W.

 Higher up the amount of shade decreases, due to an extensive die-off of Ponderosa pines.
 The former underbrush is taking over and is crowding this section of the trail.
 You'll repeatedly brush against the new growth, exposing yourself to ticks, so it's a good place to wear long pants and socks treated with tick repellent.